funkelab/gunpowder/README.md

 In the DAG, batch specifications flow upstream, and batches downstream.
-Starting from a source, you can add downstream batch providers to modify the batch in various ways.
+Starting from a source, you can add downstream batch providers to modify the specification (upstream) or batch (downstream) in various ways.

-One use-case is on-the-fly data augmentation, e.g.:
+This can be used for on-the-fly data augmentation, e.g.:
 ```python
 augment =
     ElasticAugmentation(